n6ai/minze/docs/guide/basics/quick-start.md

 ## Scaffolding a project

-Follow these steps in your command line and you're ready to go.
+Follow these steps in your command line to get started.

 **npm**